 Borrowers not locking their interest rates do run the risk the market will change and the rates can rise.
 There is no way to predict what the interest rates will be the next day, week or month.
 Interest rates can be very volatile and there are never any guarantees for borrowers that have not locked their loan.

 For those borrowers that find themselves in this situation, the increase in closing costs is usually around $1,000 -$3,000 and those costs are able to be rolled into the loan typically only increasing the loan $3- $7 per month.
-LowVARates.com guarantees it will provide the best interest rate available to borrowers looking to refinance.
+LowVARates.com guarantees it will provide strive to provide the best interest rate available to borrowers looking to refinance.

 With this situation LowVARates.com remains one of a very small number of lenders that is able to help veterans with lower FICO scores and refinances without an appraisal.
 Thousands of veterans are finally able to lower their rate and save hundreds of dollars every month.